 Frequently Asked Questions

-Is lotus root a nightshade plant?
+Is lotus root keto-friendly?